 The head of European diplomacy described the events as ‘deplorable’ and extended her condolences to all relatives and friends of the victims.’

-She underlined the need for ‘peaceful and democratic reforms in Ethiopia’ and supported the efforts by Prime Minister Abiy Ahmed and his government in that regard.
+She underlined the need for ‘peaceful and democratic reforms in Ethiopia’ and supported the efforts of Prime Minister Abiy Ahmed and his government in that regard.

 “Their senseless deaths are a great loss, not only to their families and friends but also to their nation,” its statement said.
 “We offer our prayers, solidarity, and deepest sympathy to the families of the victims, those who were injured, and the Ethiopian people.”